Teeth Filling vs Root Canal: Complete Guide to Choosing the Right Treatment

 Dental amalgam, composite resins, tooth-colored fillings, and gold fillings are commonly used dental filling materials.
 Composite resin is a tooth-colored filling material that provides durability and fracture resistance in small to medium-sized cavities.

-Dental amalgam, more affordable and durable than tooth-colored or gold fillings, comprises copper, silver, tin, and mercury.
-Gold inlays, or fillings made of gold, are made of an alloy of gold, copper, and other metals and have been used in dentistry for over 1,000 years due to their durability.
+Gold fillings are made from a gold alloy mixed with copper and other metals.
+They have been used in dentistry for over 1,000 years due to their durability.

-Composite resins are tooth-colored fillings ideal for small to medium-sized dental cavities.
+Composite resins: Composite resins are tooth-colored fillings ideal for small to medium-sized dental cavities.
 They are solid and durable and are favored for their natural appearance.

 Dental amalgam